braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/collection_use_case.md

 article_title: Collection Use Case
 page_order: 3
 page_type: reference
-description: "This reference article covers a user data collection use case: How a ride-sharing app might decide what user data to collect."
+description: "This reference article covers a user data collection use case on how a ride-sharing app might decide what user data to collect."

 ---

 # Collection use case

-> This article covers a user data collection use case: how a ride-sharing app might decide what user data to collect.
+> This article covers a user data collection use case on how a ride-sharing app might decide what user data to collect.

 Let's say a taxi or ride-sharing app, called StyleRyde, wants to decide what user data to collect.
 The following questions and brainstorming process are a great model for their marketing and development teams to follow.
-By the end of this exercise, both teams should have a solid understanding of what custom events and attributes make sense to collect in order to help meet their goal.
+By the end of this exercise, both teams should have a solid understanding of what custom events and attributes make sense to collect to help meet their goal.

-## Case question #1: What is the goal?
+## Case question 1: What is the goal?

 StyleRyde's goal is straightforward in that they want users to hail taxi rides through their app.

-## Case question #2: What are the steps to reach that goal after app installation?
+## Case question 2: What are the steps to reach that goal after app installation?

 1. StyleRyde needs users to begin the registration process and fill out their personal information.
-2. StyleRyde needs users omplete and verify the registration process by inputting a code into the app they receive through SMS.
+2. StyleRyde needs users to complete and verify the registration process by inputting a code into the app they receive through SMS.
 3. StyleRyde needs users to attempt to hail a taxi.
 4. StyleRyde needs to be available when users hail a taxi.